 Equipment purchase requests valued at \$1,000 or more continued using a zero-based budgeting approach.
 All other expenditures are budgeted based on specific needs or initiatives.

-The College has looked at every expense and has strived to include all prioritized needs within the budget with continued review throughout the fiscal year.
+The College has looked at every expense and has strived to include all prioritized needs within the tentative budget, but further review and updates will occur prior to the final budget presentation in September.
 We have successfully prepared a balanced operating budget that will allow the College to serve the students and our community.

 The Budget Stabilization Fund (BSF) was established with the closure of FY2021 with an initial deposit of \$14.1 million.
 The Federal Higher Education Emergency Relief Funds (HEERF) provided the ability for the college to recapture lost revenues due to the pandemic from both FY2020 and FY2021.
 The college operating funds (Education Fund and Operations and Maintenance Fund) recaptured approximately \$7.1 million, which represents a portion of the initial deposit into the BSF.
-While there are no formal restrictions on these recaptured revenues, guideline recommendations that take into consideration the college's post-pandemic recovery and operations were developed and approved by the board of trustees in August 2022.
-Two specific initiatives are included in the FY2023 BSF budget.
-The first is piloting an institutionally funded scholarship, the Waubonsee Success Scholarship, beginning fall 2022 in support of both enrollments and retention.
+While there are no formal restrictions on these recaptured revenues, guideline recommendations that take into consideration the college's post-pandemic recovery and operations are under development.
+In June 2022, the board of trustees approved the tentative use of the BSF for two specific initiatives.
+The first is to pilot an institutionally funded scholarship in support both enrollments and retention.
 The second is to provide temporary financial support in FY2023 to grant-funded programs that need assistance to maintain current service levels despite historic inflation levels.